cheat-sheets/cryptoeconomics-cheat-sheet/README.md

 require some kind of random number generation in the protocol.
 There are a number of alternatives with their pros and cons:

-- PoW - use block hashes
+- PoW - use block hash
 - N-of-N commit-reveal ([RANDAO](https://github.com/randao/randao))
 - Oracles
 - Timelock crypto